-My work comprises a collage of imagery drawn from nature.
-In my work one may witness a hummingbird frozen in a moment, an angelic figure looking into the viewer, water defying gravity, and meditative imagery.
-I encourage viewers to locate hidden figures or faces and expose a new reality within my photographs.
+My work is a digital collage drawn from nature.
+One may witness a hummingbird frozen in a moment, an angelic figure, water defying gravity, and meditative imagery.
+I encourage viewers to locate hidden faces and expose a new reality.

 "The task of cinema or any other art form is not to translate hidden messages of the unconscious soul into art, but to experiment with the effects contemporary technical devices have on nerves, minds, or souls."